ono-midori/ono-midori.github.io/techs/zguide.md

 - It lets us evolve the fire-and-forget technology independently.
 The only downside is that there's an extra network hop between broker and hard disk.
 The benefits are easily worth it.

 There are many ways to make a persistent request-reply architecture.
 We'll aim for one that is simple and painless.
-The simplest design I could come up with, after playing with this for a few hours, is a “proxy service”.
+The simplest design I could come up with, after playing with this for a few hours, is a "proxy service".
 That is, Titanic doesn't affect workers at all.
 If a client wants a reply immediately, it talks directly to a service and hopes the service is available.
-If a client is happy to wait a while, it talks to Titanic instead and asks, “hey, buddy, would you take care of this for me while I go buy my groceries?”
+If a client is happy to wait a while, it talks to Titanic instead and asks, "hey, buddy, would you take care of this for me while I go buy my groceries?"

 ![](./pics/zmq/fig51.png)